joyofdata/r-big-pivot/README.md

 r-big-pivot
 ===========

-Pivoting and charting big tabular data sets in a browser UI based on R and Shiny.
+Pivoting and charting big tabular data sets in a web UI based on R and Shiny.

 Given that this works but lacks ease of use and necessary features, I consider this project so far rather a proof of concept to show that an interactive data explorer can be comparatively easily realized with R.